Liverpool target Nunez left out of Uruguay squad as Benfica star edges closer to £75 Anfield transfer | Goal.com

 When will Nunez move to Liverpool?

-Most recent reports suggest that the Uruguayan will soon be heading to Anfield.
+Most recent reports suggest that the Uruguayan will soon be heading to Anfield, with GOAL having confirmed that Liverpool are confident of winning the race for a man who has also been strongly linked with Manchester United.

-That could happened as soon as Monday, the day Nunez and his agents are supposedly planning to travel to Liverpool.
+It has been said that could happen as soon as Monday, which is when Nunez and his agents are supposedly planning to travel to Liverpool.

-Once on Merseyside he will undergo a medical and sign a five-year contract, while Sadio Mane is expected to move to Bayern Munich this summer, freeing up a space in the Reds' star-studded forward line that also boasts Mohamed Salah, Diogo Jota, Roberto Firmino and Luis Diaz.
+He has been tipped to sign a five-year contract at Anfield, while Sadio Mane is expected to move to Bayern Munich this summer, freeing up a space in the Reds' star-studded forward line that also boasts Mohamed Salah, Diogo Jota, Roberto Firmino and Luis Diaz.